 Guide to a Perfect trip in Egypt!

-Its name, Al-Muallaka (the hanging), came from being built on the ruins of two old towers from an old fortress called the Fortress of Babylon.
+Its name, Al-Muallaka (the hanging), was given to it since it was built on the ruins of two old towers belonging to an ancient fortress known as the Fortress of Babylon.
 It was dedicated to The Virgin Mary and St. Dimiana.

-The church was originally built at the end of the 3rd Century A.D and into the 4th Century A.D, but it has been reconstructed and renovated several times since.
-Some historians believe that it was built earlier, and it might have been a Roman Temple that was later converted to a Roman Church, and at a later date still, it became a Coptic Church.
-This was proved by a 1984 discovery.
-The plaster over the western scenes, near the right aisle of the church, hid images of pagan Roman Gods.
+The church was originally built at the end of the 3rd Century A.D and beginning of the 4th Century A.D, although it has been reconstructed and renovated several times since.
+Some historians believe that may be older than most think, and was possibly an ancient Roman Temple that was later converted to a Roman Church, and then later still, a Coptic Church.
+Historians believe this to be true because of a 1984 discovery.
+At this time, it was noticed that the plaster over the western scenes, near the right aisle of the church, hid images of pagan Roman Gods.

-This church has played an important role in the history of the Coptic Church because it became the seat of the Patriarchs after transferring it from Alexandria to Al-Fustat.
+This church has played an important role in the history of the Coptic Church because it was once the seat of the Patriarchs, after it was transferred from Alexandria to Al-Fustat.
 The 66th patriarch, Anba Christodolos (1039-1079 A.D), was the first Pope to chant the Holy Liturgy in the church.
-This was maintained in El-Mullaka Church until the 14th Century when it was transferred to Abu Sefein church.
+This tradition was preserved in El-Mullaka Church until the 14th Century when it was transferred to Abu Sefein church

-There are 110 icons here, the oldest of which dates back to the 8th Century, but most of them date to the 18th Century.
-In 1898 A.D., the then overseer of the church, Nakhla Al- Baraty Bey, gave some of them as gifts.
+There are 110 icons here, the oldest of which dates back to the 8th Century.
+In 1898 A.D., the overseer of the church, Nakhla Al- Baraty Bey, bestowed some of them as gifts.

 The Plan of the Church:

-It takes the shape of a basilica with a wooden roof in the shape of Noah's Ark.
+It takes the shape of a basilica with a wooden roof resembling that of Noah's Ark.

-The original spacious church became much smaller, throughout the ages, after several modifications.
+The original spacious church gradually became smaller, throughout the agess, after several modifications.
 Obeid Bin Khozam did the last modification in 1755 A.D.
 It now measures 23.5m in length, 18.5in width and 9.5m in height.

 It consists of the following elements:

 A series of steps lead to the middle entrance.
-On both sides are doors that leads to 2 upper floors, dedicated to the dwelling of the priest.
+On both sides are doors that lead to 2 upper floors, that were used for the private quarters of the priest commanding the church.